HSSBoston/alertathlete/readme.md

 AlertAthlete allows athletes and coaches to be aware of their heat risk to take the necessary precautions (e.g. taking breaks in the shades and extra water), lower their chances of heat-related accidents (e.g. falls and ER visits), and perform the best of their ability.

+## Awards
+- Best Oral Presentation Award, *12th International Young Researchers' Conference*

 ## Publications
-- Hanna Suzuki, "Machine Learning-based Heat Risk Estimation for Outdoor Sports," In *Proc. of 12th International Young Researchers' Conference*, oral presentation abstract, Best Oral Presentation Award, New York City, NY, December 2025. [preprint](https://github.com/HSSBoston/alertathlete/blob/main/doc/iyrc25fall.pdf)
+- Hanna Suzuki, "Machine Learning-based Heat Risk Estimation for Outdoor Sports," In *Proc. of 12th International Young Researchers' Conference*, oral presentation abstract, New York City, NY, December 2025. [preprint](https://github.com/HSSBoston/alertathlete/blob/main/doc/iyrc25fall.pdf)
 - Hanna Suzuki, "Integrating IoT and Machine Learning for Mobile and Wearable Heat Risk Tracking in Outdoor Sports," In *Proc. of the 29th Technological Advances in Science, Medicine, and Engineering*, poster presentation abstract, July 2025. [preprint](https://github.com/HSSBoston/alertathlete/blob/main/doc/tasme2025poster.pdf)